opendatacube/datacube-k8s-eks/docs/getting_started.md

 alb_ingress_enabled = true
 ```

+_Note_: you'll have to include variable definitions for `users`, `domain_name` and `region` inside `terraform.tfvars` yourself.
+We've purposely left these out in the quickstart example, since they're important and don't have sensible defaults - so are likely to trip you up.

 This definition will create a basic kubernetes cluster with 3 nodes (1 per Availability Zone) with a PostgreSQL RDS server in a single availability zone.

 You can deploy it using